shivam-sharma1/Chat_fashioo/README.md

 And that is it!
 The chat is up and running.

 Note : The code to send emails is inititally commented.
-This is because, you will need the ‘refresh token’ of the senders account. ( See : http://goo.gl/vA9l4F ).
+This is because, you will need the ‘refresh token’ of the senders account. ( http://goo.gl/vA9l4F ).
 The token needs be added in mail.js# Chat-Application